istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 $ istioctl manifest generate -f remote-config-cluster.yaml  | kubectl apply --context="${CTX_REMOTE_CLUSTER}" -f -
 {{< /text >}}

-**NOTE:** The ingress gateway will not start until you install the external control plane in the next section.
+**NOTE:** An ingress gateway, for accessing services in the remote cluster mesh, is included in the above installation.
+However it will not start working until you install the external control plane in the next section.

 ### Set up the control plane in the external cluster